MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/install-options.md

 ## Configuration Manager Hybrid – subset of content (Microsoft recommended)

 Advantages:
-- Continue to use well-known established processes for controlling the installation time, user experience, and compliance reporting
+- Continue to use well-known established processes for controlling the installation time, user experience, and compliance reporting.
-- Reduces the amount of data required to be pulled down by clients from DP, e.g. through VPN.
-Offloads work to Office CDN using local internet breakout
+- Reduces the amount of data required to be pulled down by clients from Distribution Point.
+Offloads work to Office CDN using local internet breakout.
 - Supports advanced network caching technologies such as Configuration Peer Cache, Microsoft Connected Cache and Delivery Optimization to reduce bandwidth consumption.
 - Reduces the amount of content required to download each month if you have chosen to keep installation packages always up to date.